 How to Show Instagram Photos in a WordPress Post or Page

-Instagram only launched in 2010 but is the undisputable image-sharing behemoth, with half a billion users logging in every month and nearly 100 million posts added every single day.
+Instagram launched in 2010 and has become the undisputable image-sharing behemoth, with over 1.2 billion users logging in every month in 2021 and nearly 100 million photos and videos posted every single day.

 Adding Instagram images to your WordPress site is a great way of making your posts and pages more engaging – and harnessing the huge wealth of beautiful photos posted on the site every single day.

 Whether you’re a food blogger or an eCommerce store, Instagram is amazing at helping you grow your following and boosting your brand.
 Those benefits can be transferred from the Instagram app to your website through Instagram feeds and blog posts.

 WordPress makes it incredibly easy for you to do this.
 Here’s a quick look at how you can add Instagram to WordPress using both a manual method as well as using plugins.

 The first thing you need to do is find the Instagram photo you want to embed on your WordPress site.